krish9191/krish9191/README.md

 - 👋 Hi there,
-- 👀 I’m interested in Backend and DevOps
+- 👀 I’m interested in Backend development and DevOps
 - 🌱 I’m currently working in DevOps